Omnistic/ZOS-API_Stock-Lens-Matching-With-Reverse/README.md

 3. Follow the compilation guidelines in [this article](https://my.zemax.com/en-US/Knowledge-Base/kb-article/?ka=KA-01824)
 4. Copy the generated executable, and the file **Reverse_SLM_settings.txt** to your **..\Documents\Zemax\ZOS-API\Extensions folder**

 ## How to use
+I don't know yet how to make a settings window in the ZOS-API.
+Therefore, all the settings are in the file **Reverse_SLM_settings.txt**.
+There is nearly no error trapping, try to remember this when editing this settings file.
+Below the list of available settings, their range of values, and what their purpose is.

+### Settings
+* Reverse = [True or False]: if True, try both orientation of a catalog lens for matching (keep the best orientation only).
+If False, only the default orientation is used
+* Variable = [True or False]: if True, only lenses with at least one variable radius are matched, the others are ignored.
+If False, all valid lenses are matched
+* Vendors = [ALL or VENDOR1, VENDOR2, ...]: only uses catalog lenses from the specified vendors (watch out for spelling mistakes...).
+ALL means all vendors
+* Matches = [UNSIGNED INTEGER]: the number of best matches to display for each lens, and each combination (if it applies)
+* EFL/EPD tolerance = [0.0 - 1.0]: is the +/- tolerance on EFL/EPD for corresponding catalog lenses.
+For example, if the nominal EFL is 100.0 mm, a tolerance of 0.1 will browse all catalog lenses with an EFL between 90.0, and 110.0 mm (I can't be sure if those exact values are included, those are the values I specify as MinEFL, MaxEFL, MinEPD, and MaxEPD in the lens catalog tool of the ZOS-API).
+This is not given in % as in OpticStudio
+* Air thickness compensation = [True or False]: if True, optimize the system using the current Merit Function, and only the present variable air thicknesses.
+Once again, there isn't much error trapping.
+If you don't have a Merit Function defined, the value of the Merit Function is always 0.
+The optimizer is DLS, and it uses the default number of core for the user's computer.
+If False, replace the catalog lenses without optimization.
+* Optimization cycles = [0 or 1 or 5 or 10 or 50]: 0 means the optimizer runs on the automatic number of cycles.
+1, 5, 10 or 50 means the optimizer runs for the corresponding number of cycles.
+It differs from OpticStudio in the sense that the user cannot choose any integer cycles between 0 and 50.
+This is a limitation of the local optimizer tool in the ZOS-API
+* Save best = [True or False]: if True, saves the best combination to FILENAME_SLM_ZOSAPI.ZMX in the same folder as the lens file

+Once the settings have been modified, go to OpticStudio and run **Programing..User Extensions..ReverseSLM**.

+The results are saved in a file FILENAME_SLM_ZOSAPI_LOG.TXT in the same folder as the lens file.